Summer Camp Frequently Asked Questions

 First, be sure to check out the following link: Summer Availability.
 This page contains listings for both overnight and day camp and is updated as sessions close.
 If you still have questions, call the camp office 410-798-0455.

 Will my summer camp spot be held if I send in just a registration form?

 No. We require a completed registration form accompanied with a non-refundable $150 Registration Fee.
-Full payment is due by May 1st.
-If registering after May 1st, Full payment is required.
-If payment is not made in full by May 1st, your spot may be forfeited.
+Full payment is due by June 1st.
+If registering after June 1st, full payment is required.
+If payment is not made in full by June 1st, your spot may be forfeited.